-3. Why are juveniles treated differently than adults?
+3. Why are young people treated differently than adults?

-Laws treat juveniles differently from adults for a few reasons.
-First, because juveniles are not considered to be as mature as adults, juveniles cannot understand why their actions were wrong the same way adults can.
-Also, juveniles may be more influenced by peer pressure.
-Second, people think juveniles are less dangerous to the public than adults.
-Third, people think it is easier to teach juveniles to follow the law in the future.
-Finally, the government thinks that juveniles can be taught why the crimes they committed are wrong.
-Therefore, the goals of the juvenile justice system are to hold you responsible for your actions and provide you with treatment and education.
+Laws treat young people differently from adults for a few reasons.
+First, because young people are not considered to be as mature as adults, young people cannot understand why their actions were wrong the same way adults can.
+Also, young people may be more influenced by peer pressure.
+Second, people think young people are less dangerous to the public than adults.
+Third, people think it is easier to teach young people to follow the law in the future.
+Finally, the government thinks that young people can be taught why the crimes they committed are wrong.
+Therefore, the goals of the "juvenile justice system" are to hold you responsible for your actions and provide you with treatment and education.5

-4. Differences between the Adult Criminal System and Juvenile Delinquency System
+4. Differences between the Adult Criminal System and "Juvenile" Delinquency System

 First, the adult criminal justice system is punitive, which means it focuses on punishing people for breaking the law.
-People are put in prison as punishment for their actions and to protect the community.
-The juvenile delinquency system is usually "rehabilitative," which means that it focuses on teaching juvenile offenders to follow the law.
-This means the juvenile system focuses on fixing criminal behavior and improving a young person's life.
-Some states, however, also include punishment as an additional goal.
+Adult offenders are put in prison as punishment for their actions and to protect the community.
+The "juvenile" delinquency system is usually "rehabilitative," which means that it focuses on teaching young people who commit criminal offenses to follow the law.
+This means the "juvenile" system focuses on fixing criminal behavior and improving a young person's life.
+Some states, however, also include punishment as a goal.

 Second, the adult criminal justice system focuses on the crime, not the offender.
 For example, in adult criminal cases, the only question is whether you committed the crime.
 If a jury finds that you committed the crime, then you will be punished.
-The juvenile system, however, places greater emphasis on the offender.
+The "juvenile" system, however, places greater emphasis on the offender.
 The court is interested in whether you committed the crime, why you committed the crime, and what can be done to prevent you from committing a crime in the future.

-Third, juveniles sometimes have different constitutional rights than adults.
+Third, young people sometimes have different constitutional rights than adults.
 Defendants in the adult criminal system have certain constitutional rights, such as a right to a jury trial and to a lawyer.
-Juveniles do not have all of the same constitutional rights as adults.
-For example, juveniles do not always have the rights to a speedy trial or to a jury trial.
+Young people do not have all of the same constitutional rights as adults.7 For example, young people do not always have the rights to a speedy trial8 or to a jury trial.9

 Fourth, in the adult criminal system, all proceedings are open to the public unless the judge orders that they are closed for some special reason.
 A proceeding is an appearance in court in which you, the judge, and lawyers are all present.
-The proceedings include the trial and events before the
+The proceedings include the trial and events before the trial.
+However, in most states' "juvenile" delinquent systems, proceedings are confidential.
+This means the courtrooms are not open to the public and the full names of accused young people are kept private.